AliElSaleh/RiftBuild/How To/Examples/23. Video Game/README.md

 - `libs/Engine` talks to raw OpenGL only - it never includes GLFW - so it is a dependency-free module.
 The game exe is the only place the two meet.
-- Nobody in this project mentions `opengl32`: GLFW's own build file exports the Win32 libraries it needs via `Libraries.Public`, and the exe inherits them by depending on it.
-(On Linux, `GL` and `m` are not exported, so the root `.build` adds them.)
+- Nobody in this project mentions `opengl32`: GLFW's own build file exports the Win32 libraries it needs via `Libraries.Export`, and the exe inherits them by depending on it.
+On macOS the Cocoa/OpenGL frameworks travel the same way through the `Apple.Frameworks` key (a static library auto-exports it, and `Apple.Frameworks.Export` exists for being explicit).
 - The score display has no font files: `Engine/Digits.c` builds seven-segment digits out of the same `Render_Rect` everything else uses.